martynas199/EliteBooker-backend/PRODUCT_PAYMENT_DIRECT.md

 **New Validations:**

 - Single specialist per order (enforced)
-- Beautician must have connected Stripe account
+- Specialist must have connected Stripe account
 - Price validation (uses database, not client)
 - Quantity validation (positive integer)

 **New Response Codes:**

 - `400`: Multiple specialists in cart
-- `400`: Beautician not connected to Stripe
+- `400`: Specialist not connected to Stripe
 - `400`: Invalid quantity or price
 - `400`: Product not assigned to specialist